Back to Innovation Atlas

 No Open Banking

-The eighth-largest country in the world, this South American nation has Open Banking in its sights.
+The eighth-largest country in the world, this South American nation has a regulatory orchestrated version of Open Banking in its sights.

 At the beginning of 2023, 87% of Argentineans used the Internet.